Idaho: Main Salmon River Women’s River Rafting Adventure (August 21-29, 2021)

 Ladies, join us in Idaho for an end of summer river rendezvous on our Main Salmon River women’s rafting adventure.
 Let the river lead the way as you drift into wilderness.
 Feel the thrill of white water rafting, enjoy opportunities for wildlife viewing, sleep under the stars, and learn about women of the past and present who have made a life on the river.
 You will paddle in good company, unplug from the world, and connect with nature.

-The Salmon River canyon is a remote, unique place with a lot of history, with many of the famous settlers being women.
-Your expert rafting guides will break up your time on the water with guided hikes to prehistorical sites with pictographs, and visits to homesteads to help connect you with the human story of the river, and the notable women of the Great Frontier.
+The Main Salmon River is a world class river, private rafters wait years to get permits for.
+This unique place has a lot of history, with many of the famous settlers being women.
+Your expert rafting guides will break up your time on the water with excursions to prehistorical sites with pictographs, and visits to homesteads to help connect you with the human story of the river, and the notable women of the Great Frontier.

-The adventure begins in Boise with an overnight at an airport area hotel to allow flexible arrival times.
-The following morning, participants will take a 50 minute charter flight in a prop plane over Idaho’s wilderness and touch down in town of Salmon, Idaho.
+The Main Salmon River women’s Rafting adventure begins in Boise with an overnight at an airport area hotel to allow flexible arrival times.
+The following morning, participants will take a 1 hour charter flight in a 6-10 seater prop plane over Idaho’s wilderness and touch down in town of Salmon, Idaho.
 In Salmon, we will continue to get to know each other, meet our river guides, and explore some of the historical spots of the cute mountain town.
 After a night at a hotel, we will embark on an adventure on the Main Salmon River passing through the Frank Church River of No Return Wilderness.
 There will be four days of camping, and one night at a remote river lodge while rafting.
 The take out is in Riggins, we will overnight in McCall on day 8.
 On the final morning, A 2-hour group ground transfer will return participants to Boise for afternoon flights.

 A rafting adventure for any woman.

-Any active and healthy woman who can swim and be comfortable in and around water can join this trip.
-Participants can choose their ride style from active paddler taking instructions from the guide, or to passive passengers who kick back to enjoy the sites.
-Those who want more of a challenge can learn to navigate rapids with an inflatable kayak.
+Any active and healthy woman who can swim and be comfortable in and around water can join our Main Salmon River women’s rafting adventure.
+Depending on the group size, participants can choose their ride style from active paddler taking instructions from the guide, or to passive passengers who kick back to enjoy the sites.
+With groups less than 10, participants will ride on oar boats while the boatman/woman does the work.
+For larger groups, a paddle raft may be added which requires 6 participants actively paddling.
+Water levels will also determine the types of boats for the trip.
+In both cases, those who want more of a challenge can learn to navigate rapids with an inflatable kayak.

 About River Camping